lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 This effectively means the diversity in a metagenome is explained with fewer genomes and of higher quality.
 Hence, the manual method allows to more reliably study the genomes of more bacteria associated with a sample.

-![Binning quality control in Anvi'o [@Eren2015] of various binning methods.
-The quality of bins was assessed as completeness (dark green) and redundancy (red) by scoring SCMGs.
-Bin quality was assessed for all bins of all metagenome assemblies (horizontal panels), comparing two automated binning methods (Metabat2 and Concoct) and the manual method described here (Manual; vertical panels).
-Numbers in the panels show the total number of bins created by a particular method for a particular assembly (black) and those bins passing QC criteria of completeness above 90% and redundancy below 10% (Dark green).
-Grey lines in the figure also indicate these thresholds.
-Similar statistics were generated with CheckM [@Parks2015], utilising a different set of SCMGs.
-See +@fig:fig3_binning_QC_checkm](source/figures/fig3_binning_QC_anvio.pdf ){#fig:fig3_binning_QC_anvio}

 \begin{threeparttable}
 \begin{longtable}[]{@{}
   >{\raggedright\arraybackslash}p{(\columnwidth - 8\tabcolsep) * \real{0.3}}